bizarf/odin-tic-tac-toe/README.md

-# odin-tic-tac-toe
+# The Odin Project - Project: Tic Tac Toe

-A tic tac toe game created in Javascript for The Odin Project
+A tic tac toe game created in Javascript for The Odin Project.
+The goal of this project is to make use of modules, and factory functions.